hyperledger-archives/iroha-api/source/includes/_transactions.md

 }
 ```

-Transaction is a state-chaging set of actions in the system.
-When a transaction passes validation and consensus stages, it is written in block and saved in immutable block store (block chain).
+A transaction is a state-changing set of actions in the system.
+When a transaction passes validation and consensus stages, it is written in a block and saved in immutable block store (blockchain).

 Transactions consist of commands, performing an action over an entity in the system.
 The entity might be an account, asset, etc. — more in [entity-relationship model](#er-model) page.